Agro-iot/iot2tangle.ayni/dashboards/README.md

-# Using Grafana as a Sensor Dashboard
+# Using Hornet's Grafana and Keepy to build a Sensor Dashboard

 1. First set up a connection to [Keepy DB](https://github.com/iot2tangle/Keepy).
 This option is under Settings > Data Sources

 ![image](https://user-images.githubusercontent.com/51343893/100308710-43776580-2f66-11eb-9f80-f84a177a8ca0.png)